viam-labs/tts-piper/README.md

 A modular service that provides text-to-speech (TTS) capabilities for machines running on the Viam platform.

 This module implements the `say` and `to_text` commands of the [speech service API (`viam-labs:service:speech`)](https://docs.viam.com/registry/advanced/generic/).
-Follow the documentation below to learn about how to use it with the Viam SDKs.
+Follow the documentation there to learn about how to use it with the Viam SDKs.

 ## Usage